Interview Query

 • Confirming Goal

-minimizing wrong orders before user placing or when users are placing the orders?
+minimizing wrong orders before users place or when users are placing the orders?

 • Model Target

-order cancellation rate via self-service cancellation or contacting support to cancel order.
-This is a binary variable, so a binary classification model is applicable.
+Order cancellation rates can be accessed via self-service cancellation or by contacting support to cancel an order.
+Since this is a binary variable, a binary classification model is applicable.

 • How do Users Interact with the System

-a banner/in app notification when predicted to be a wrong order, when user land on the restaurant page & when user are at the check-out.
+a banner/in-app notification when a wrong order is predicted, when the user lands on the restaurant page, and when the user is at check-out.

 • Reasons for Wrong Order

-1. wrong address (when GPS location does not agree with users selected delivery address)
+1. wrong address (when GPS location does not agree with the user-selected delivery address)

 2. distance too far away (for pick up orders)